christopherwk210/check/docs/quick-start.md

 });
 ```

 We're all done!
 Now, our smiley face follows the mouse when we move it over the game board.
-Our first game is so cool!